 However, with autistic children, the matter is much more complicated.
 They usually have trouble communicating and expressing what they feel.
 As many as 40% of autistic children are nonverbal all the time.
-This stat doesn’t include those who go mute when they have strong emotions such as anxiety or fear.
+This stat doesn’t include those who go mute with strong emotions such as anxiety or fear.

 In an emergency, a medical ID will alert the emergency team that they are taking care of an autistic child.
 This will make it easier for them to act accordingly.
 It will also show them crucial information regarding that particular person.
 This can be information such as calming strategies, allergies, de-escalation techniques, medications, and other details useful for first-time responders.

-A medical ID also makes it possible to avoid conducting a series of medical screening on people who arrive at the hospital unconscious.
+A medical ID also makes it possible to avoid conducting a series of medical screenings on unconscious people arriving at the hospital.
 It contains all the information the medical professionals might need.

-A medical ID can serve as a great communication tool for autistic children who become overwhelmed by sensory stimulation in an emergency.
+A medical ID can be a great communication tool for autistic children who become overwhelmed by sensory stimulation in an emergency.

 Medical alert systems indicate who to call in case of an emergency.
-It also informs first-responders about special needs or allergies the child has.
-Knowing this helps relive the minds of parents, caregivers, and the rest of the family.
+It also informs first responders about special needs or allergies the child has.
+Knowing this helps relieve the minds of parents, caregivers, and the rest of the family.

-A great source of information are websites dedicated to autism parenting advice.
-They are full of tips in regards to taking care of a child with autism.
-They are often written by parents of autistic children or autistic adults.
-This helps parents reading the articles to understand they are not alone in this journey.
+A great source of information is websites dedicated to autism parenting advice.
+They are full of tips regarding taking care of a child with autism.
+Parents often write them about autistic children or autistic adults.
+This helps parents read the articles and understand they are not alone in this journey.

 What to Put On Your Autism Alert System

-Wearing a medical ID bracelet or necklace can be of great help to first-time responders during an emergency.
-However, to be able to do that, it needs to contain all the critical information.
+Wearing a medical ID bracelet or necklace can greatly help first-time responders during an emergency.
+However, it needs to contain all the critical information to do that.

 Make sure the engraving is legible enough and precise to understand.
 Here are some of the vital information to engrave on the autism medical ID:

 - Wearer’s name – preferably, this should be the wearer’s name and would most likely respond to.
-The name will tell the first responders how they should address the autistic person.
+The name will tell the first responders how to address the autistic person.